 Their small size can lead to a few health problems.

-There is even debate on whether the miniature Corgi really exists at all.
+There is even debate on whether the micro Corgi really exists at all.

-It is essential to be well-informed on any breed of dog you plan to get – the miniature Corgi is no different.
+It is essential to be well-informed on any breed of dog you plan to get – the mini Corgi is no different.

 Read through this complete guide to the miniature Corgi to understand everything you need to know about this unique dog.